OFFLINE-GmbH/multi-timeline.js/README.md

                                                     // to make only certain timelines draggable
                                                     // set to false and use the `draggable` key in
                                                     // your timeline data object
+        allResizeable:     true,                    // Makes all timelines resizeable (editable)
+                                                    // to make only certain timelines resizeable
+                                                    // set to false and use the `resizeable` key in
+                                                    // your timeline data object

         onZoomChange:     function(newZoom) {       // Executed when zoom changes
         },
         onTimelineClick:  function(event, data) {   // Executed when a timeline is clicked.
-Receives js event and
-                                                    // data specified in `data`
+Receives js event and },                                          // data specified in `data`

-        },
-        onDragEnd:  function(element)           {   // Executed when a timeline has been dragged },
+        onDragEnd:  function(element, timeline) {   // Executed when a timeline has been dragged },
+        onResizeEnd:  function(element, timeline) { // Executed when a timeline has been resized },
+        onEdit:  function(element, timeline) {      // Executed when a timeline has been dragged or resized },
         data: []                                    // Timeline data (see below) });